 Workshop participants will be the core team members who will implement the redesign project.
 The workshop will also give participants an opportunity to share ideas, to obtain feedback from program staff, and to assess the quality of their proposal ideas in relation to others.

-Prior to the workshop, teams will be asked to complete some assigned reading about course redesign, to complete two parts of the Course Planning Tool and to prepare a five-minute presentation about their tentative course redesign plans.
+Prior to the workshop, teams will be asked to complete additional background reading about course redesign and to prepare a five-minute presentation about their tentative course redesign plans.